 - Analyzing contracts and agreements?

-If so, contact Faulkner Law in Atlanta, Georgia.
-Drawing on more than 16 years of legal experience, our responsive and effective lawyer can help you succeed with your real estate goals.
+If so, contact Faulkner Law – one of the best real estate attorneys, Atlanta, GA.
+Drawing on more than 16 years of legal experience, our responsive and effective lawyer can assist you with real estate law and help you succeed with your goals.

 Stan Faulkner at Faulkner Law possesses a deep understanding of Georgia’s real estate laws, so your interests will always be protected to the fullest.